Roseinfire/HtmlS/README.md

 # Learn more
 ### About safety
-Your page is built with HtmlScript, not HtmlScript built with your page. `This is a law.` <br>
+Your page is built with HtmlScript, not HtmlScript built with your page.
+This is a law. <br>
-If your page is built from a local file, it stays local.
-If your page is hosted on public domain, then it is public.<br>
+If your site is built from a local file, it stays local. `No data shared` from local files.<br>
+If your site is hosted on a public server, then it is public. <br>
-Keep in mind that HtmlScript will not take responsibility, if you publish confidential information on the public server.<br>
+Keep in mind that HtmlScript will not take responsibility, <br>
+if you publish confidential information on the public server.<br>
 When connect external scripts (include this one) you give it access to all your page.<br>
-Be sure that you can trust the connected script.
-That's why the HtmlScript open code project. <br>
+Be sure that you can trust the connected script. <br>
+That's why the HtmlScript `open code` project. <br>

 ### About advertisement
 HtmlScript itself `never use advertisement`. <br>